chenjun2hao/DDRNet.pytorch/README.md

 ## VAL

-use the [official pretrained model](https://github.com/ydhongHIT/DDRNet) and our `eval.py` code. so the result may different from official.
+use the [official pretrained model](https://github.com/ydhongHIT/DDRNet) and our `eval.py` code. with [ydhongHIT's](https://github.com/ydhongHIT) advice now can reach the same accuracy in the paper.
+Thanks.

 ```python
 cd ${PROJECT}